brinckmann/montepython_public/montepython/likelihoods/Planck20_Lollipop_EB/README.md

-# Lollipop is a low-l polarized likelihood for Planck PR4 data (EE and BB spectra)
+# Lollipop is a low-l polarized likelihood for Planck PR4 data (EE, BB, and EB spectra)

 Lollipop is a Planck low-l polarization likelihood based on cross-power-spectra for which the bias is zero when the noise is